andyk8872/project-2/README.md

   * [Love Maths](https://learn.codeinstitute.net/)
     * The score function was reproduced from the Code Institute Love Maths project.
   * [Free Frontend](https://freefrontend/)
-     * The contact form was reproduced from a Freefront end templete.
+     * The contact form structure was taken from a Freefrontend.com templete.
      ***
+## Acknowledgements:
+ * I would like to thank my mentor Ronan McClelland for his guidence throughout this project.
+ * As this was my first javascript project and, I would like to thank all in the Slack community who helped me in such areas as
+   JSHint when I had many errors and provided me with a solution.